 Success Harbor: How would a business use RotaCloud?

 Joel Beverley: RotaCloud is online staff scheduling software that allows businesses of any size to build and manage their rotas online.
 They simply sign up through our website, add their employees and then customize their account to suit how their business operates.
 Once set up they can build and publish their staff schedules online for all their employees to see.
-Automatic email and text notifications make communicating with staff easy and ensure that everyone always know when and where they are meant to be.
+Automatic email and text notifications make communicating with staff easy and ensure that everyone always knows when and where they are meant to be.

-Success Harbor: How is RotaCloud differentiated in the market place?
+Success Harbor: How is RotaCloud differentiated in the marketplace?

 Joel Beverley: There is no shortage of competition in this industry, but we’ve found that the majority of other staff scheduling platforms out there are clunky, over complicated and are frustrating to use on a day-to-day basis.